 For more information about the capabilities, see the ForgeRock Access Management Web Agents User Guide and the ForgeRock Access Management Java Agents User Guide.

 AM provides the capability to logically group two or more redundant AM servers into a site, allowing the servers to function as a single unit identified by a site ID across a LAN or WAN.
 When you set up a single site, you place the AM servers behind a load balancer to spread the load and provide system failover should one of the servers go down for any reason.
 You can use round-robin or load average for your load balancing algorithms.

 Round-robin load balancing should only be used for a first time access of

 AM or if the

 In AM deployments with CTS-based sessions, the set of servers comprising a site provides uninterrupted service.
 CTS-based sessions are shared among all servers in a site.
 If one of the AM servers goes down, other servers in the site read the user session data from the CTS token store, allowing the user to run new transactions or requests without re-authenticating to the system.
 The same is true for CTS-based authentication sessions; if one of the AM servers becomes unavailable while authenticating a user, any other server in the site can read the authentication session data from the CTS token store and continue with the authentication flow.

 AM provides uninterrupted session availability if all servers in a site use the same CTS token store, which is replicated across all servers.
-For more information, see Chapter 3, "Implementing the Core Token Service" in the Installation Guide.
+For more information, see "Implementing the Core Token Service" in the Installation Guide.

 AM deployments configured for client-based sessions do not use the CTS token store for session storage and retrieval to make sessions highly available.
 Instead, sessions are stored in HTTP cookies on clients.
 The same is true for client-based authentication sessions.